 - All employees must maintain good financial, disciplinary, and academic standings with the University.

 - All employees must maintain a cumulative GPA of 2.50 or higher at the time of appointment and throughout employment, be in good disciplinary standings with DHRE, and may be required to complete a required background check to University satisfaction.
-Good disciplinary standing with DHRE means having neither an active sanction of judicial probation or higher with the DHRE.
+Good disciplinary standing with Carolina Housing means having neither an active sanction of judicial probation or higher with the department.
 This appointment may be rescinded if a criminal background check discloses information that affects this hiring decision.

 - CMs must maintain appropriate balance while in this position, meaning no more than 40 hours of involvement per week (including 20 hours for the CM position, academic credit hours, and other campus involvement).
 CMs may take no more than 18 credit hours per semester.
 CMs may not hold a second part-time job or unpaid opportunity (internship, assistantship, student teaching, etc) without written approval from both their supervisor and Assistant Director.
 CMs will review outside commitments with their CD and determine if written request & approval is needed.
 CMs are encouraged to take part in their own development to ensure they are getting the most from the experience.

-The Department of Housing and Residential Education provides Community Managers (CM) a compensation package that includes:
+Carolina Housing provides Community Managers (CM) a compensation package that includes:

 - A stipend payment of $8,000 per academic year that will be divided into 10 equal payments and paid out monthly on the last business day of the month (except December).
 The stipend is prorated and the number of payments decreases if hire date is after August 1.

 - $200 per semester is transferred to the CM’s UNC OneCard meal flex account.
 This is taxable compensation.
 The amount is prorated if hired after the first day of classes or if employment ends before the last day of classes.
 If employment is discontinued early, the portion of meal plan money associated with days not worked is recovered by Housing and is not taxable compensation.